tpaul016/search-engine/README.md

     + CategoryInfo          : SecurityError: (:) [], PSSecurityException
     + FullyQualifiedErrorId : UnauthorizedAccess
 ```
-Open PowerShell in Administrator mode
+1. Open PowerShell in Administrator mode
-Input this in the prompt
+2. Input this in the prompt
 ```
 set-executionpolicy remotesigned
 ```
-Say yes
+3. Say yes

 Reference: https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts

-### Running the application
+## Running the application
 Reference - https://flask.palletsprojects.com/en/1.1.x/quickstart/

 - Be in the root directory of the repository when you run these commands
 - Note the setting of the FLASK_ENV variable enables debug mode

 #### Linux instructions
+Run the following commands
 ```bash
 export FLASK_APP=searchapp/searchapp.py
 export FLASK_ENV=development